kk20krishna/Gesture-Recognition/README.md

 # **Final Model**

-**For real-time TV applications where fast inference and low power consumption are crucial, MobileNetV3 transfer learning model model_17_MobileNet_Train_RNN_GRU is the best choice.**
+**For real-time TV applications where fast inference and low power consumption are crucial, MobileNet transfer learning (alpha=0.75) model 19 “model_19_MobileNet_Train_RNN_GRU” is the best choice given that it balances model size and accuracy.**